The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 The short version.

-That's exactly the point of running the diagnostic.
+That's exactly the point of running the Fix.
 "Marketing isn't working" is often the symptom of something else entirely — a broken handoff to sales, a compensation plan misaligned with the product, a reporting system that doesn't match reality, or a leadership decision that locked the team into the wrong strategy.
 The engine reviews the whole system.
 If the finding is non-marketing, we say so directly and sequence accordingly.
-Many CEOs describe this as the single most valuable part of the diagnostic.
+Many CEOs describe this as the single most valuable part of the Fix.

 Most of the businesses we diagnose have messy data.
-That's often part of the problem, and the diagnostic will name it.
+That's often part of the problem, and the Fix will name it.
 The report flags where evidence is strong, where it's thin, and what specifically would raise confidence.
 You won't get false certainty, and you won't get vague hedging.
 You'll get an honest read of what we can know today and what would need to be instrumented to know more.

 Where it's relevant, yes — and privately.
 Execution capacity is part of the system.
 If the person meant to implement the findings is running on insufficient sleep, stretched across too many initiatives, or making decisions from exhaustion, the most brilliantly sequenced report will sit in a folder.
 When we see that pattern, we say so on the delivery call, with you, with the same rigor applied to the rest of the diagnosis.
 Not therapy.
 Not life coaching.
 Operating diagnosis.